ColumPaget/xkeyjoy/README.md

 CONFIG FILES
 ============

-By default config files live in the '/etc/xkeyjoy' for system-wide config files, or the '~/.xkeyjoy' directory. xkeyjoy will try to load any files in these directories as config files, building it's config from the result of merging all of them.
+By default config files live in the '/etc/xkeyjoy' directory for system-wide config files, or the '~/.xkeyjoy' directory. xkeyjoy will try to load any files in these directories as config files, building its config from the result of merging all of them.
 Config files can have any name.
 A default config file is shipped with the source under the name 'profiles.conf'.

 Each line in a config file is a config for one application, and has the form: